-Moreover PMCF studies serve to generate data regarding complications and/or problems which may only become apparent after wide-spread or long term use of the device.
+Moreover, PMCF studies serve to generate data regarding complications and/or problems which may only become apparent after wide-spread or long-term use of the device.

-Clinical evaluation can utilise the following literature:
+Clinical evaluation may be based upon the following databases:

 According to Annex 1.I.5a of directive 90/385/EEC (AIMDD) and Annex I.I.6a of directive 93/42/EEC (MDD), demonstration of conformity with the essential requirements must include a clinical evaluation in accordance with Annex 7/Annex X of the respective directive.
 It is also anticipated that the guidelines of MEDDEV 2.7.1 rev. 3 - Clinical Evaluation, part of a set of guidelines relating to questions of application of EU-Directives on Medical Devices, are likely to be followed by European Union member states, even though it is legally non binding.